The Epidemiology and Surveillance Unit helps to manage and monitor the status of health in Bermuda by:

 - Detecting and monitoring epidemics and public health emergencies.

 - Providing health information upon request in a variety of formats.

 Coronavirus (COVID-19, formerly 2019-nCoV)

-The World Health Organization has declared the current coronavirus situation as a Public Health Emergency of International Concern.
+The World Health Organization has declared the current coronavirus situation a Pandemic.

 The World Health Organization has declared the Ebola outbreak in the Democratic Republic of the Congo a Public Health Emergency of International Concern.
 The risk of introduction to Bermuda is low.
 Travelers to the outbreak area should pay attention to their health during travel and for 21 days following travel; if fever or other symptoms develop, the medical care provider is to be informed of the recent travel prior to attending for medical care.

 Updated 4th March 2020